-Compared to hard-walled offices, cubicles also allow for an organization to have a smaller physical footprint, reducing the need for owned or leased space.
+Compared to hard-walled offices, cubicles also allow for an organization to have a smaller physical footprint thus reducing cost of owned or leased space.
 Many organizations have a mix of hard-walled offices and cubicles.
-The more authority an employee has in an organization, the more likely they are to have a hard-walled office.
+The more authority an employee has in an organization, the more likely the person has a hard-walled office.

 Positive Aspects of Cubicle Life

 Working in a cubicle environment has several benefits:

 - Your own space.
 It may not be much, but your little piece of the office is your's.
 You can decorate it however you want (within reason, of course).
 If people want to find you, they know the first place to look.

 - Meeting people.
 If you're the new kid on the block, you'll have people constantly walking by your desk.
 The chattier ones will introduce themselves and others to you.
 You can also wander around to meet people.

 - Quick collaboration.
 Say you're working on a project with another person or a few people.
 You can walk a few paces, discuss what you need to and be back at your desk in moments.

 Working in a cubicle comes with it's challenges: